jfcloutier/karma_system/research_fellowship/search_spaces.md

 ## External search spaces

-The robot searches the outside world (aka what it is not) for what it needs from it and for what it needs it to become.
+The robot searches the outside world (aka what the agent is not) for what it needs from it and for what it needs it to become.

 ### Resource space

-* What: Looking for food while avoiding collisions
+* What: Searching for food while avoiding collisions
 * Why: To maintain fitness

 ### Niche space

-* What: Looking for how to  beneficially alter the environment
+* What: Searching for how to  beneficially alter the environment
 * Why: To increase predictability in exploitation and reduce risks in exploration

 ## Internal search spaces

-The agent searches its "inner space" (aka what it was, is, and can become) to make sense of signals (merkwelt) and to discover affordances (wirkwelt)
+The agent searches its "inner space" (aka what the agent was, is, and can become) to make sense of signals (merkwelt) and to discover affordances (wirkwelt)

 ### Assembly space

-* What: Looking for ways cognition actors (CAs) can assemble into a working collective
+* What: Searching for ways cognition actors (CAs) can assemble into a working collective
   * Some background:
     * A CA deals with a subset of the agent's environment at some level of abstraction
     * A CA observes its umwelt (and nothing else) and acts on it (and nothing else)